rafka-imandaputra/Rafka-data-science-project-compilation/Weather climate forecasting/readme.md

 # Time-Series Forecasting Weather Climate in Jena, Germany

 ### Overview
 Course assignment for "Kelas Pengembangan Machine Learning" held by Dicoding Academy.
-Create a machine learning model that is able to predict the weather with a Mean Absolute Error below 10% of the data scale
+Create a machine learning model that is able to predict the weather with a mean absolute error below 10% of the data scale.

 ### Data Source
 https://www.kaggle.com/mnassrib/jena-climate